Humans-Huddle/C19_Piemonte/README.md

 Check national information on <a href="http://www.protezionecivile.it/attivita-rischi/rischio-sanitario/emergenze/coronavirus"> COVID-19</a>

-For the national overview check the dashboard updated daily by <a href="http://opendatadpc.maps.arcgis.com/apps/opsdashboard/index.html#/b0c68bce2cce478eaac82fe38d4138b1">Dipartimento della Protezione Civile</a>
+For the national overview check the <a href="http://opendatadpc.maps.arcgis.com/apps/opsdashboard/index.html#/b0c68bce2cce478eaac82fe38d4138b1">dashboard</a> updated daily by <a href="http://www.protezionecivile.it/web/guest">Dipartimento della Protezione Civile</a>